- Home

 Which subjects go well with Government & Politics:

-As a social science, Government & Politics overlaps with a number of other subjects, often providing a different lens through which to view them, which can strengthen any UCAS application.
+As part of our Humanities department, Government & Politics overlaps with a number of other subjects, often providing a different lens through which to view them, which can strengthen any UCAS application.
 In particular:

 - Sociology